karpathy/tsnejs/Readme.md

 ## Online demo
 The main project website has a [live example](http://cs.stanford.edu/people/karpathy/tsnejs/) and more description.

+There is also the [t-SNE CSV demo](http://cs.stanford.edu/people/karpathy/tsnejs/csvdemo.html) that allows you to simply paste CSV data into a textbox and tSNEJS computes and visualizes the embedding on the fly (no coding needed).

 ## Research Paper
 The algorithm was originally described in this paper: